 Beyond normal device buying tips like keep your budget in mind, here are some pieces of advice that are unique to buying fight sticks.

 The first thing to consider is how portable you want the stick to be.
 Do you intend for the stick to remain plugged into your games console or will you be carrying this around to play at other venues?
-Let that decision guide you when it comes to picking a size and weight
+Keep that decision guide in mind when you see how large and how heavy these sticks can be.